Lost and Found (Ellie Goulding song)

-"Lost and Found" is a song by English singer-sonhwriter Ellie Goulding from her third studio album, Delirium (2015).
+"Lost and Found" is a song by English singer-songwriter Ellie Goulding from her third studio album, Delirium (2015).
 It was released as a promotional single on 23 October 2015.

 Composition

 "Lost and Found" is a pop song, with a tempo of 138 beats per minute.
 Co-written by Goulding, Carl Falk, Max Martin, Laleh Pourkarim and Joakim Berg, it is a strumming, guitar-based mid-tempo song combining elements of folk and electronic music.
 According to Goulding, Martin originally wrote the song for Fleetwood Mac drummer Mick Fleetwood.

 Critical reception

 The song received mostly positive reviews.
 Lewis Corner of Digital Spy called the song as a "sparkling pop anthem".
 Rachel Brodsky of Spin wrote, "[The song] that would likely take off in any club setting", praising his chorus, saying that his beats "which never hurts".
 Bianca Gracie Idolator stated the song "is one of the strongest tracks [Goulding] has released thus far."